 The great thing about massaging your face is that it doesn’t take much extra time out of your busy morning (or evening) routine.
 All you need to do is incorporate a few more mindful moments into your normal cleansing regimen.

-This is a good time to note that you should make sure your cleanser is effective yet gentle—such as Beverly Hills MD Rose Stem Cleanser.
+This is a good time to note that you should make sure your cleanser is effective yet gentle.
 Since you’ll be spending more time rubbing your face with the cleanser, you want to avoid anything too harsh on your delicate skin.

 6 Steps to the Perfect Facial Massage